Harald-U/kubernetes-handson/docs/lab3.md

       port: 3306
 ```

 This isn't too different from the todo deployment, the names and labels are changed, and of course the container image reference is different.
+Also Kubernetes Deployment and Service are handled in a single file which could be simpler to handle.

 > **NOTE:** As you can see, we are creating a Kubernetes Deployment for MySQL.
 Deployments are typically used for stateless applications which a database like MySQL IS NOT.
 Stateful applications like a database should use Kubernetes Stateful Sets, instead.
 What we build here is a demo scenario and for a demo it is sufficient (and easier) to use a Deployment.
 For a real production MySQL environment with primary and secondary instances and replication you would use a MySQL Kubernetes operator which in turn would most likely result in MySQL StatefulSets.
 For examples see [Percona Operators](https://www.percona.com/software/percona-kubernetes-operators).